fbpx

 Further, in this article, we would like to capture the commercialization of Aerogel packaging by Krossslinker.

-To study other players in the aerogel space in detail, you can get in touch with us.
+You can contact us to study other players in the aerogel space in detail.

 Established in 2019 in Singapore, KrossLinker applies material chemistry to innovate and develop advanced materials for insulation applications.
 Its first product serves the cold-chain biopharma packaging industry, and it protects temperature-sensitive pharmaceuticals, precious biologics, and vaccines throughout their shipping journey with its thermal insulation material.
 (Source)

-Cryar is a Silica Aerogel insulation board having good thermal insulation performance (17-19 mW/mK) that remains consistent with time.
+Cryar is a Silica Aerogel insulation board with good thermal insulation performance (17-19 mW/mK) that remains consistent with time.
 (Source)

 ‘QuintAero’ are Silica Aerogel particles having one of the lowest thermal conductivities (12-16 mW/mK.
 (Source